OUR STAFF

 MACC’s highly trained staff of conservators and preservation professionals provide museum-quality treatments and consultations for Paintings, Paper, Textiles, Objects, and Preventive Conservation.
 All MACC’s programming is governed by the Code of Ethics and Guidelines for Practice of the American Institute for Conservation.
 Committed to continuing professional education, the MACC staff brings the most current standards, materials, and techniques to their daily practice.

-Alexa Beller, Associate Paintings Conservator
+Alexa Beller, Paintings Conservator

-Ms. Beller joined MACC after completing a National Endowment for the Humanities Paintings Conservation Fellowship at the Chrysler Museum of Art in Norfolk, Virginia.
+Alexa Beller joined MACC after completing a National Endowment for the Humanities Paintings Conservation Fellowship at the Chrysler Museum of Art in Norfolk, Virginia.
 Prior, she completed internships at the Isabella Stewart Gardner Museum, Gianfranco Pocobene Studio, the department of the Conservation of Religious and Civil Art of the City of Paris, the Western Center for the Conservation of Fine Arts, and in the private practice of Ria German-Carter.
 Her experience is wide-ranging including Italian Renaissance panels, 19th-century French murals, early American portraits, and 20th-century mixed media paintings.
-Ms. Beller holds a Master of Science in Conservation from the Winterthur/University of Delaware Program in Art Conservation as well as a Bachelor of Arts and a Bachelor of Fine Arts from the University of Illinois Urbana-Champaign.
+Alexa holds a Master of Science in Conservation from the Winterthur/University of Delaware Program in Art Conservation as well as a Bachelor of Arts and a Bachelor of Fine Arts from the University of Illinois Urbana-Champaign.
 She is a Professional Associate member of the American Institute for Conservation and the Paintings Specialty Group.

-Rita Berg, Paintings Conservator
+Rita Berg, Senior Paintings Conservator

-Ms. Berg joined MACC after completing a Kress Fellowship at the Conservation Center of New York University’s Institute of Fine Arts, where she treated Old Master paintings from the dispersed Samuel H. Kress Collection and assisted with teaching and supervision of graduate conservation students.
+Rita Berg joined MACC after completing a Kress Fellowship at the Conservation Center of New York University’s Institute of Fine Arts, where she treated Old Master paintings from the dispersed Samuel H. Kress Collection and assisted with teaching and supervision of graduate conservation students.
 Prior, she spent a year at the Brooklyn Museum of Art and internships at the New York Historical Society, the Cranmer Art Group in New York, The Cloisters, the National Gallery of Art in Washington, D.C., and the Kunsthistorisches Museum in Vienna, Austria.
-While specializing in Old Masters and panel paintings in particular, Ms. Berg has extensive experience with modern and contemporary works.
+While specializing in Old Masters and panel paintings in particular, Rita has extensive experience with modern and contemporary works.
 She holds a Masters of Arts in Art History with an Advanced Certificate in Conservation from the Conservation Center, New York University and a Bachelor of Fine Arts summa cum laude from the University of Minnesota.
 She is a Professional Associate of the American Institute for Conservation with a membership in the Paintings Specialty Group.

 Dianna Clise, Senior Paper Conservator